nprapps/nprapps.github.com/_posts/2015-10-20-world-values-parser.markdown

     </tbody>
 </table>

-This simple example might have been better handled with SQL.
-The real code calculates percentages as well as counts, which turned out to be hard because of our less-than-ideal database structure.
-And the code uses the same query mechanism to come up with those composite agreement and Likert numbers.
-A query that returns the data partially processed turned out to be the best option for the full range of analysis we wanted to run.
+A query that returns partially processed data turned out to be the best option for the full range of analysis we wanted to do.

 ## Half-way solutions for the win